GNOME/rygel/doc/web/index.rst

 Rygel should be available for all major distributions.
 If you choose to build it from source yourself, see the :doc:`development documentation<development>`.

+Further refinement can be done through the :doc:`system and user configuration <configuration>`.

 .. toctree::
     :hidden:

+    configuration
     development
     faq